ratt-ru/breizorro/index.md

 breizorro -r circinus-MFS-image.fits --radial-cutoff 200
 ```

-The `--radial-cutoff` (or `-rc`) parameter accepts a radius in pixels from the center of the image.
+The `--radial-cutoff` (or `-rc`) parameter accepts a radius in pixels from the centre of the image.
 This creates a circular mask that zeros out all pixels beyond the specified radius, which is useful for:

 - Imitating the natural beam attenuation in radio observations
-- Removing edge effects and artifacts
+- Removing edge effects and artefacts
 - Focusing analysis on the central, more sensitive region of observations

 The radial cutoff is always applied **after** all other mask operations.

-# Cataloguing and Visualization
+# Cataloguing and Visualisation

 Breizorro enables catalogue generation from extracted regions, saving source properties to an ASCII/text file.
-This is particularly useful for analyzing fields dominated by point sources.
+This is particularly useful for analysing fields dominated by point sources.
-By efficiently parameterizing and cataloguing compact sources, Breizorro enables rapid cross-matching.
+By efficiently parameterising and cataloguing compact sources, Breizorro enables rapid cross-matching.

 ```
 breizorro -r deep2-MFS-image.fits --outcatalog deep2.txt